MicrosoftDocs/bot-docs/articles/v4sdk/skill-pva.md

 ---
-title: Implement a skill for Power Virtual Agents
+title: Implement a skill for Copilot Studio
-description: Learn how to implement a skill that can be used in Power Virtual Agents, using the Bot Framework SDK.
+description: Learn how to implement a skill that can be used in Microsoft Copilot Studio, using the Bot Framework SDK.
 keywords: skills
 author: JonathanFingold
 ms.author: iawilt